Table of contents

 Many clients track break time and can’t praise this solution enough.
 It works superbly together with the clock in/out system.

-4. Cut to a minimum time people need to find the necessary information.
-For example, it is common for workers to ask numerous questions: how to produce something, which components they should use, machine settings, or operation steps.
-These are the precious minutes where time is wasted, but your management style causes the delays.
+It’s common for workers to ask numerous questions: how to produce something, which components they should use, machine settings, or operation steps.
+These are the precious minutes where time is wasted, but your management style causes delays.

 In Prodio, everything is straightforward: a worker clicks on the task and sees all attachments – photos, drawings, documentation, and parameters.
 Then, the dashboard shows a queue of orders with tasks that should be done first.